kevguy/algosearch/README.md

 ## Special Thanks to

 - [@ardanlabs](https://github.com/ardanlabs) for [service](https://github.com/ardanlabs/service), which taught us everything we know about Golang and offering a well-designed sample API service as our foundation.

+- [@Anish-Agnihotri](https://github.com/Anish-Agnihotri) for his contribution to the original [AlgoSearch](https://github.com/Anish-Agnihotri/algosearch) written with create-react-app and a Node.js backend.

 ## Licensing